-Other times can be available if you send me an e-mail on the previous day and we might be able to meet in MS208.
 You can seek extra help with the tutors in MS314.
 The schedule is posted on the door.

 Hours are usually by appointment but if you chance to find me, I should be able to help you right away.
 MS-208 is a good place to meet.

 BOOK SELECTION: You may pay full price and purchase it from the book store or you may, at your own risk, purchase the previous version on-line at a fraction of the price, however, there are no acceptable excuses should the book come in late, the wrong book is delivered, sections of the book are missing or any other problem that might arise.
 Be sure to select the book for the course you are taking: CS113 Visual BASIC or CS110 HTML.

 If you sign up to the course late, there will be a limited supply of books available for loan.
 You have two weeks to return it or I will stop grading your work.

 Some software for the course is free through CCSU.
 You will find lotza other good stuff there too.
 Check in the Course Information tab for more information about special software for your course.
 As usual, you are totally responsible should you download a virus, malware, adware, or other ProblemWare.
 Be sure to know your site and verify that it is valid even if the school suggests to use it.
 The internet is forever changing and it is extremely difficult to keep up on the changes.